code-not-found/code-not-found.github.io/_posts/jms/2014-10-26-jms-point-to-point-messaging-example-activemq-maven.md

     <img src="{{ site.url }}/assets/images/logo/jms-logo.png" alt="jms logo" class="logo">
 </figure>

-A point-to-point (PTP) product or application is built on the concept of message queues, senders and receivers.
+A point-to-point (PTP) product or application is built on the concept of message queues, senders, and receivers.
 Each message is addressed to a specific queue and receiving clients extract messages from the queues established to hold their messages.
 Queues retain all messages sent to them until the messages are consumed.

 The following post introduces the basic concepts of JMS point-to-point messaging and illustrates them with a code sample using ActiveMQ and Maven.